With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 Several Rent-To-Own Franchises Are Available For You To Feel Guilty About Owning

 Aaron’s isn’t the only franchise business opportunity in the rent-to-own category.
-Here are some of the others:
+Here are some of the other rental franchise opportunities:

 - Buddy’s Home Furnishings